Wednesday, 18 April 2018

 The inscription stone of the Barracks building

-Albert HA Hervy, a young Captain served in the 40th regiment of Madras Native infantry in 1830s in his book ‘Ten Years in India” describes the poor condition of the barracks.
+Albert HA Hervy, a young Captain who served in the 40th regiment of Madras Native infantry in the 1830s in his book ‘Ten Years in India” describes the poor condition of the barracks.
 The European soldiers are accommodated in a poor condition.
-Fort walls of Poonamallee fort was knocked down.
-The Hospital and part of barracks, the ramparts running along these buildings keep out of any healthy circulation of air.
-The officers quarters are wretched, little bits of pigeon holes and so hot that any one residing within them ought to be grilled to death.
+Fort walls of Poonamallee fort were knocked down.
+The Hospital and part of the barracks, the ramparts running along these buildings keep out any healthy circulation of air.
+The officer's quarters are wretched, little bits of pigeon holes and so hot that anyone residing within them ought to be grilled to death.
 The French Barracks housed prisoners are the ‘best in the place’.
-The pensioners residing within the limit of depot, in cottages neatly laid out, with small gardens in front.
+The pensioners residing within the limit of the depot, in cottages neatly laid out, with small gardens in front.

-Later in 1931CE, Asia’s first high school was started in this barracks as per Eric Conran Smith’s idea and named as Victory Memorial Blind School to commemorate the victory of British in world war –I. Rayappa Joseph was the first Indian Principal.
+Later in 1931CE, Asia’s first high school was started in this barracks as per Eric Conran Smith’s idea and named Victory Memorial Blind School to commemorate the victory of the British in World War –I. Rayappa Joseph was the first Indian Principal.
 950 students once on roll was now with only 250 students.
-Vocational training classes also conducted for the women.
-Regional Braille Press, Govt rehabilitation center for blind women, blind teachers training institute are function here.
+Vocational training classes were also conducted for the women.
+Regional Braille Press, Govt rehabilitation center for blind women, and blind teachers training institute function here.

-Now the area has shrunk to 36 acres of which 10 acres are with CRPF, Hospital and a Sacred Heart Seminary.
-At present there is no trace of Fort or the fort walls and the present Sri Kottai veeran Muneeswarar temple may remind the fort once existed ( details will be in next post ).
+Now the area has shrunk to 36 acres of which 10 acres are with CRPF, a Hospital, and a Sacred Heart Seminary.
+At present there is no trace of the Fort or the fort walls and the present Sri Kottai Veeran Muneeswarar temple may remind the fort once existed (details will be in the next post).

 Barracks corridor